Pharmacology Cancer Drugs #4

 This answer is not correct because black, tarry stools can indicate gastrointestinal bleeding.
 This should be reported immediately to the healthcare provider.
 Side effects such as waves of mild nausea and taste changes are uncomfortable, but benign side effects.

 - Waves of mild nausea

 This answer is correct because waves of mild nausea is an expected, benign, yet uncomfortable side effect of most chemotherapy agents.
 Unrelenting nausea should be reported so the healthcare provider can prescribe effective anti-nausea medications.
-Severe nausea will prevent the patient from eating, which is important.
+Severe nausea will prevent the client from eating, which is important.

 - Taste changes with food

 This answer is correct because taste changes with food is to be expected.
 It is uncomfortable, but not something that should be reported.
-It can interfere with proper nutrition so the patient should eat food because of the need to eat.
+It can interfere with proper nutrition so the client should eat food because of the need to eat.
 Often, room temperature to cold foods can be more saitable.

 - Increased weight

 This answer is not correct because decreased weight generally occurs, not increased.
 Heart failure may occur with some chemotherapy agents so symptoms such as weight gain, edema, and shortness of breath should be reported immediately.